 Minimizes Urinary Tract Infections

-This is the percent of patients who sustained a urinary tract infection.
-UTI's are often caused by worse hygiene protocols.
-Closer supervision can minimize the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this statistic is sometimes skewed by the fact that facilities have different reporting standards for these infections.
+This is the percent of patients that suffered from a urinary tract infection.
+Urinary tract infections are routinely linked to poor nursing care.
+Better hygiene protocols limits the number of UTI's sustained by residents in a nursing home.
+Keep in mind that this metric is affected by by the fact that nursing homes have different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication